Clone your Windows PC into VirtualBox

 Instructions

-STEP 1: First, you need to log into a physical Windows machine that you plan to clone.
-Then download Disk2vhd.zip to the same machine and user account, once downloaded do .
-You will see disk2vhd.exe, disk2vhd.chm and Eula.txt files.
+STEP 1: First, you need to connect to a physical Windows machine that you plan to clone.
+Then download Disk2vhd.zip to the same machine and user account, once downloaded, decompress.
+You will see the files disk2vhd.exe, disk2vhd.chm and Eula.txt.

 STEP 2: Run disk2vhd.exe with administrator privileges to create a VHD image of the physical Windows machine.